Part of course:

 - Make a decision and have a plan

-The purpose of questions one and two is to get someone thinking about their needs vs. wants.
+The purpose of questions one and two is to get you thinking about your needs vs. wants.
 What would happen if I couldn’t make this purchase?
 Is it essential to spend a significant amount of money on it and what would happen if I didn’t buy the item?
 There is always a trade-off when it comes to money.
-If I purchase a $20,000 boat today my opportunity cost might be that my family cannot go on vacation for the next two years.
+If I purchase a $20,000 boat today, my opportunity cost might be that my family cannot go on vacation for the next two years.
 Understanding our opportunity costs can help us make confident choices about our money; helping us to avoid regret later.

 One large purchase most of us make is a car.
 Cars vary significantly in price, and it will be essential to narrow down and research the details of the vehicle we want (or think we want).
 Let’s use an example of my desire to buy a new Cadillac Escalade for my family.
 Let’s go through the above 8 questions before I make my car purchase.